Long Division Calculator – with Steps to Solve

 Continuing the example above, add a “-” before the “4” and a subtraction line below it.

-To solve, subtract “7” minus “4”, which equals “3”, so write a “3” in the equation.
+To solve, subtract “7” minus “4”, which equals “3”, so write a “3” below the subtraction line.

 If more digits are remaining in the dividend, then proceed to the next step.